koffeinfrei/unnote/README.md

 The note taking app that doesn't suck.
 Made under the Mykonian sun.

-The goal of this projet is to provide a solid note taking app with just the core functionality.
+The goal of this project is to provide a solid note taking app with just the core functionality.
 There won't be any fancy unnecessary features such as a chat.
 It basically meets the one requirement: Taking and managing private notes.

 What Mykonote offers: